 Former Vice President and the Chairman The Climate Reality Project, Al Gore said, “Make no mistake: if President Trump won’t lead, the American people will.
 Civic leaders, mayors, governors, CEOs, investors and the majority of the business community will take up this challenge.
 We are in the middle of a clean energy revolution that no single person or group can stop…My friends, it’s time to fight like our world depends on it.
 Because it does.
 And because together we will win.”

 Here is Bernie Sander’s response to Trump:

 The Presiding Episcopal Bishop also responded to Trump’s decision to pull U.S. out of the accord.
-Trumps exit from the Paris climate deal was described as ‘deeply troubling’ by Catholic leaders.
-The contrast between the environmental advocacy of Pope Francis and Trump’s climate denial could not be more stark.
+Trump’s exit from the Paris climate deal was described as ‘deeply troubling’ by Catholic leaders.
+The contrast between the environmental advocacy of Pope Francis and Trump’s climate denial could not be starker.
 The pope even compared Trump to those who believed the Earth was flat.

 There are also a number of strong reactions from environmental groups.
 The NRDC calls Trump’s withdrawal from the Paris Climate Agreement “a grave mistake that hurts our country—starting now”.
 NRDC president Rhea Suh also said, “The president’s reckless move threatens more than just the environment—it hurts the economy and puts national security at risk.”